Hyma200/shopHer_API/README.md

 Post: Allows businesses to upload an image to their profile.

 ### `/userInfo`
 Post: User must be authenticated and have a token to use this function.
-Returns information about the business account associated with a user's token.
+Returns information about the business account associated with a user's token, which must be put in the header.

 ### `/editProfile`
 Post: User must be logged in and have a valid token in the header.
 Allows users to edit their business profile.